Want to use Pinterest trends to create scroll-stopping content? You’ve come to the right place.

 Today, you’ll learn how to find the most popular keywords on Pinterest and a simple three-step process of using them to shape your content strategy.

-We’ll even share upcoming trends (with a prediction of our own!) for Winter 2021, so you can start preparing your Pins for the new year with rock-hard confidence.
+We’ll even share upcoming trends (with a prediction of our own!), so you can start preparing your Pins for the new year with rock-hard confidence.

 (New to Pinterest?
 Start with our Beginner’s Guide to Pinterest.)